I Am My Own Messiah

 (5) so far...
 1,2,2,1,1,2,1; continue generating forever.

-The audio translation of the photo of the written Kolakoski sequence was made from two samples, one of a male voice and the other of a female, which were combined (and later overlaid with square waves).
-This combined sample corresponds to the numbers in the photo (the square waves correspond to the lines).
-A digital noise was also added to the end of the combined sample.
-The combined sample was then resampled from 44,100 Hz to a rate of 2000 Hz.
+The audio was created from two samples, one of a male voice and the other of a female, that were combined and later overlaid with square waves.
+This combined sample (from here on referred to simply as the sample) corresponds to the numbers in the photo and the square waves correspond to the lines.
+The sample was then resampled from 44,100 Hz to a rate of 2000 Hz.
 These two different sample rates take the places of the 1 and the 2 in the Kolakoski sequence:

 Square waves = lines

-The loudness of the individual square waves rises and falls as the lines in the graphic extend outward from, and back to, the number sequence.
-This translation exposes problems encountered when converting a graphic to audio, especially a graphic not specifically designed to become sound such as standard musical notation or a graphic score (there is software that translates digital images into sound but that didn't allow the specific symbolic expression of experience I wanted here).
-The square waves represent the lines but the need for each square wave to begin at 0 decibels (thus relatively mimicking my symptoms) means the two have conflicting properties: the square waves can't fall and rise like the lines drawn below the number sequence.
+The loudness of the individual square waves rises and falls as the lines in the graphic extend outward from and back to the number sequence (the pitch of each individual square wave stays constant).
+This translation exposes problems encountered when converting a graphic to audio, especially a graphic not specifically designed to become sound (there is software that translates digital images into sound but that didn't allow the specific symbolic expression of experience I wanted here).
+The square waves represent the lines but the need for each square wave to begin at 0 decibels, thus relatively mimicking my symptoms, means the two have conflicting properties: the square waves can't fall and rise like the lines drawn below the number sequence.
 Also, sound waves interfere with each other as they are overlaid.
 Each line in the graphic can be followed and distinguished, but the same can't be said of each square wave in the audio composition.

 I chose to use square waves instead of sine waves for a few different reasons.
 Square waves with lower frequency fundamentals are heard as having higher pitches than similar sine waves.
 This property allowed me, essentially, to use a more compact range of prominent frequencies than if I had used sine waves.
-I also liked the dissonant timbre of square waves and the fact that square waves exhibit duality in their two-state trajectory, which reflects the duality of the Kolakowski sequence.
-Most importantly, the square waves, especially the higher frequency ones used at the end of the piece, better approximate the sound of my tinnitus.
+Also, square waves seem to convey the buzzing, electrical feel of my neuropathy, and the higher frequency ones used at the end of the piece better approximate the sound of my tinnitus.

 The frequencies of the square waves used in this section were generated by dividing the frequency range into equal increments.
-The first square wave has a fundamental of 50 Hz, and the frequency of each square wave added is increased by 5 Hz, up to 335 Hz (the frequency of the fundamental of the final, 352.408 second, square wave).
+The first square wave has a fundamental of 50 Hz, and the frequency of each square wave added after a higher fidelity sample (to keep the frequency range smaller, the pitch of newly added square waves only increases after higher fidelity samples) is increased by 5 Hz, up to 335 Hz (the frequency of the fundamental of the final, 352.408 second, square wave).
 When deciding what gradation of frequencies to use, I had to take into account the fact that I didn't want the first frequency to sound too low, it had to have power, or the last frequency to be too high.
-The highest frequency had to be in a comfortable hearing range, first and foremost because my illness has made me extremely sensitive to higher frequency sound.
-A square wave begins to become painful to me when its fundamental is about 400 Hz.
-I tried using a just intonation system to generate the square waves but the resultant pattern of beats didn't provide the character I was seeking.
-My goal was to create a sound that minimized subtleties, like the computer-read speech of the In The Waiting Room section.
+The highest frequency had to be in a comfortable hearing range, first and foremost because my illness has made me extremely sensitive to higher frequency sound; a square wave begins to become painful to me when its fundamental is about 400 Hz.

-The female voice sample was taken from Carl Stone's Al-Noor (2007) and the male sample from Grido del venditore di pesce, a Sicilian folk song.
-Grido was included on an ECM New Series CD of Luciano Berio's Voci (1985) and Naturale (1985-86) as reference material (the recording of Grido was procured from the Ethnomusicology Archives of the Accademia Nazionale di Santa Cecilia in Rome).
-The sound file I used is a flac encoding of that CD.
-Both Voci and Naturale are based on Sicilian folk songs (Naturale features a tape recording of Sicilian folk songs but Grido is not used); Grido is a recording of the cry of Angelo Vitello, a fish-seller who is advertising his product.
-The Al-Noor sample is from an mp3 encoding of a CD released on the in Tone label.
+The female voice sample was taken from Carl Stone's Al-Noor and the male sample from Grido del venditore di pesce, a Sicilian folk song.
+Grido was included on an ECM New Series CD of Luciano Berio's Voci and Naturale, which are both based on Sicilian folk songs, as reference material.
+It is a recording of the cry of Angelo Vitello, a fish-seller advertising his product.
 For Al-Noor, Stone manipulated a found recording of a woman singing a Vietnamese lullaby.
 The sample of Al-Noor I used is untreated by Stone; however, it's from early in the piece before the transformations begin.
 As Al-Noor continues, he uses software to add Western-sounding harmonies to her originally monophonic vocal.

-William Kolakoski himself suffered severe medical problems; he was a chronic schizophrenic.
-From a letter written by Mike Vargo, a former classmate of Kolakoski (via Wikipedia, although this information has been edited out of the Wiki article at this writing):
+William Kolakoski himself experienced severe medical problems; he suffered from chronic schizophrenia and struggled with prescription drug issues.
+From a letter written by Mike Vargo, a former classmate of Kolakoski (via Wikipedia):

 "Here was this extremely active and facile mind...yet there was this thing living within him that was always threatening to take over...
 So, given this paradoxical situation, one subject which preoccupied Bill was the question of free will.
 This was the central question of his existence.
 He wanted to think he was free, yet he knew all too well the power of an "invisible hand," and this drove him to determinism.
 Back and forth he went...it seems to me that, given this quandary, it was very natural for him to try to create a self-generating number sequence.
-This particular form of mathematical exercise seems a natural byproduct of a mind preoccupied with the question of free will.
-You 'invent' the sequence yourself, thus exercising free will - and yet - it was already 'there' waiting for you, wasn't it, so actually you just discovered it...and once you set it in motion, it goes on self-generating in marvelous order, turning into a profoundly pleasing manifestation of determinism."
+You 'invent' the sequence yourself, thus exercising free will - and yet - it was already 'there' waiting for you, wasn't it..."

 5. 18 Hours in 18 Weeks